-ITS operates over 3,500 access points on the academic and residential sides of campus.
-We provide Wi-Fi 802.11 AGN operating on 2.4GHz and 5GHz spectrums.
+ITS operates over 7,500 access points on the academic and residential sides of campus.
+We provide Wi-Fi 802.11 AC operating on 2.4GHz and 5GHz spectrums.
 Users have three available wireless networks that devices can connect to:

-Most users connecting from Windows, macOS, or Linux should connect to the wireless network RIT.
+Most users connecting from Windows, macOS, or Linux should connect to eduroam.
+You can connect by visiting rit.edu/wifi.
 Game consoles and media streaming devices usually do not support WPA2-Enterprise.
-These devices will have to be manually registered on start.rit.edu and use wireless network RIT-Legacy.
+These devices will have to be manually registered on start.rit.edu and use wireless network RIT-WiFi.

 Students are not allowed to host their own wireless networks.
 For more info, click here.

 RIT’s participation in eduroam allows members of the RIT community to seamlessly connect to wireless when they visit other eduroam participating institutions.
 Similarly, it provides seamless access to the RIT wireless network for people from participating eduroam institutions who visit the RIT campus.
 Learn more about how to connect your devices.

 RIT Guest Wireless Access

 RIT ITS provides guest wireless access for visitors of the RIT campus.
 This guest network requires end users to have a mobile phone number with text messaging support.
 Access is granted for 24 hour periods and can be renewed after time.

 Open your web browser on your device.